amphp/http-server/docs/classes/request.md

 The constructor accepts an [`InternalRequest`](internalrequest.html) object the `StandardRequest` class is reading and writing to.

+{:.note}
-> **Note**: It may be helpful in integration tests to provide a `StandardRequest` class initialized with an adequately preset `InternalRequest` object.
+> It may be helpful in integration tests to provide a `StandardRequest` class initialized with an adequately preset `InternalRequest` object.